jasher4994/judgesync/README.md

-# JudgeSync
+# JudgeSync 🧑‍⚖️

-A Python package for aligning LLM judges to human preferences.
-JudgeSync helps you statistically measure and improve the alignment between automated LLM evaluations and human judgments using metrics like Cohen's kappa.
+A lightweight Python package for calibrating LLM judges to align with human evaluations.
+Minimize bias and improve reliability in your LLM-as-a-judge workflows.

-## Features
+## Why JudgeSync?

-- 📊 **Statistical Alignment Metrics**: Calculate Cohen's kappa, agreement rates, and correlation coefficients
+LLM judges are powerful but exhibit biases:
-- 🤖 **Azure OpenAI Integration**: Built-in support for using Azure OpenAI models as judges
+- **Verbosity bias**: Favoring longer responses even with errors
-- 📁 **Flexible Data Loading**: Load human scores from CSV files or add them programmatically
+- **Position bias**: Preferring the first option presented
-- 🎯 **Multiple Scoring Ranges**: Support for binary, Likert scale, percentage, and custom scoring systems
+- **Self-bias**: Favoring outputs from similar models
-- 📈 **Alignment Tracking**: Track improvement across different prompts and configurations
+- **Leniency/Strictness**: Inconsistent scoring patterns

-- 💾 **Prompt Export**: Export successful prompts for production use
+JudgeSync helps you find the optimal judge configuration (prompt, model, temperature) that best aligns with human judgments.

 ## Installation